Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions: Preliminaries

 Generalized Score Matching, first introduced in \cite{lyu2012interpretation}, generalizes $\nabla_x$ to an arbitrary linear operator $\smo$: \begin{defn} Let $\mathcal{F}^1$ and $\mathcal{F}^m$ be the space of all scalar-valued and m-variate functions of $x \in \R^d$, respectively.
 The Generalized Score Matching (GSM) loss with a general linear operator $\smo: \mathcal{F}^1 \rightarrow \mathcal{F}^m$ is defined as

 \end{defn}

+In this paper, we will be considering operators $\smo$, such that $(\smo g)(x) = B(x) \nabla g(x)$.
+In other words, the generalized score matching loss will have the form:

+This can intuitively be thought of as a ``preconditioned'' version of the score matching loss, notably with a preconditioner function $B(x)$ that is allowed to change at every point $x$.

-This loss can also be turned into an expression that doesn't require evaluating the pdf of the data distribution (or gradients thereof), using a similar ``integration-by-parts'' identity: \begin{lemma}[Integration by parts, \cite{lyu2012interpretation}] The GSM loss satisfies
+The generalized score matching loss can also be turned into an expression that doesn't require evaluating the pdf of the data distribution (or gradients thereof), using a similar ``integration-by-parts'' identity: \begin{lemma}[Integration by parts, \cite{lyu2012interpretation}] The GSM loss satisfies

 where $\smo^+$ is the adjoint of $\smo$ defined by $\left \langle \smo f, g \right \rangle_{L^2} = \left \langle f, \smo^+g \right \rangle_{L^2}$. \end{lemma}